Fort Kochi: Around 1500

-During this period, Calicut was ruled by king Zamorin and Kochi was ruled by the Maharaja of Cochin.
-This was the time when the first Portuguese ships berthed at the Malabar Coast: Vasco da Gama in Calicut and Pedro Álvares Cabral in Kochi.
-The Maharaja of Kochi felt threatened by the Zamorin of Calicut, and he hoped that the Portuguese would help him in his defense from the neighbouring king of Calicut.
+During this period, Kozhikode was ruled by king Zamorin and Kochi was ruled by the Maharaja of Kochi.
+This was the time when the first Portuguese ships berthed at the Malabar Coast: Vasco da Gama in Kozhikode and Pedro Álvares Cabral in Kochi.
+The Maharaja of Kochi felt threatened by the Zamorin of Kozhikode, and he hoped that the Portuguese would help him in his defense from the neighbouring king of Kozhikode.
 The Maharaja welcomed the Portuguese, and they founded their first trading center in Kochi.
-However, the Maharaja of Cochin was largely deprived of his power, and Kochi became the first European colony in India.
+However, the Maharaja of Kochi was largely deprived of his power, and Kochi became the first European colony in India.
 The Portuguese put pressure upon the small Jewish community, and even the Syrian Christians as they were practising Nestorianism.
 The Portuguese tried to merge the Syrian Christian Church with the Latin Church.
 This created conflict as most of the Syrian Christians were associated with various churches of the East and rejected the authority of the Pope and the Latin Church.
 This led to the famous Coonan Kurish Oath that took place at Coonan Kurish Church, MattancherryFrancis Xavier also baptised several thousand, which increased the Catholic population in Kochi.

 Around 1663

-At the invitation of a deposed prince of Cochin Royal Family and the hereditary Prime Minister of Cochin, namely the Paliath Achan, the Dutch came to Cochin and conquered Kochi in 1663.
+At the invitation of a deposed prince of Cochin Royal Family and the hereditary Prime Minister of Cochin, namely the Paliath Achan, the Dutch came to Kochi and conquered Kochi in 1663.
 The town became the capital of Dutch Malabar and belonged to the worldwide trading network of the Dutch East India Company.
-The Dutch also destroyed many Catholic institutions in Cochin.
+The Dutch also destroyed many Catholic institutions in Kochi.